 Their efforts support almost every aspect of our activities and have allowed us to undertaken a number of special improvement projects.
 They are vital to our continuance & success and we are so very thankful to have them.

 In addition to opportunities to display their artwork, members receive a discount on workshop fees, a higher percentage for sales of their artwork and can connect with existing and potential new clients at our events.
-We keep connected with our members through those events, the website and email newsletters as well as the Annual Membership Meeting and some really fun special events.
+(Download the application below for cost of dues, etc.) We keep connected with our members through those events, the website and email newsletters as well as the Annual Membership Meeting and some really fun special events.

 The main gallery floor easily supports exhibits of over 150 paintings of varying sizes.
 In addition, a multitude of other types of artwork are displayed using shelving and reconfigurable panels.
 The later allow optimal arrangement to meet individual show needs.
 The other smaller room has similar display options.
 Our expanded classroom is 46' x 21' and can easily accommodate classes of 20 or more.